 Unlike most traditional think tanks, Solar Marketing Think Tank’s contributors will be sourced virtually, from the entire global solar community.
 All solar communications professionals are encouraged to submit original solar marketing-related articles and research for publication on the Solar Marketing Think Tank blog, newsletter and other social channels.

-Submissions will be reviewed by Tor “Solar Fred” Valenza, chief marketing officer of solar at Impress Labs.
+Submissions will be reviewed by Tor “Solar Fred” Valenza, chief marketing officer of solar at Kiterocket.
 A well-known solar marketing strategist, Valenza has published more than a hundred solar marketing and advocacy posts on Renewable Energy World.
 He is also a solar social media leader with over 12,000 followers on Twitter and the host of sold-out “Solar Tweetups” at the Solar Power International and Intersolar North America tradeshows.

 “I’ve been wanting to create this type of forum for a long time,” said Valenza.
 “Solar communicators can read the occasional marketing research report, blog or article in various solar industry publications.
 But there has never been a central solar marketing hub where solar pros and advocates can read relevant, focused content and add their own commentary and input.”